klaytn/klaytn-docs/docs/klaytn/design/accounts.md

 ### AccountKeyWeightedMultiSig <a id="accountkeyweightedmultisig"></a>

 AccountKeyWeightedMultiSig is an account key type containing a threshold and WeightedPublicKeys which contains a list whose item is composed of a public key and its weight.
-To be a valid transaction for an account associated with AccountKeyWeightedMultiSig, the weighted sum of signed public keys should be larger than the threshold.
+To be a valid transaction for an account associated with AccountKeyWeightedMultiSig, following conditions should be satisfied.
+* The weighted sum of signed public keys should be larger than the threshold.
+* The invalid signature should not be included in the transaction.
+* The number of signed public keys should be less than the number of weightedPublicKeys.

+{% hint style="success" %}
+NOTE: Since incompatible change, in other words, hard fork introduced in klaytn v1.7.0, next multiSig validation logic is added.
+  * The invalid signature should not be included in the transaction.
+  * The number of signed public keys should be less than the number of weightedPublicKeys.
+{% endhint %}

 #### Attributes <a id="attributes"></a>